-If a student is moving from Lincoln to another school, the office should be notified well in advance of the student's last day.
-If possible, the office needs to know the name and address of the new school.
-On the last day of attendance at Lincoln, the student should pick up a check-out sheet (before school) from their counselor.
-During classes that day, all books and equipment needs to be returned.
+If a pupil is moving from Madison to another school, the office should be notified in advance of departure.
+If possible, the office would like to know the name and address of the new school.
+On the last day of attendance at Madison, the student should pick up a check-out sheet (before school) from their counselor.
+As he/she attends classes, all books and equipment should be returned.
 The check-out sheet must be returned to the counselor at the end of the day.